i-one-sports/i-one-server/API_DOCUMENTATION.md

 **Endpoint**: `POST /user/avatar`

-**Description**: Uploads an avatar image for the authenticated user.
-The file is uploaded to S3 storage and the user's profile is updated with the new avatar URL.
+**Description**: Uploads an avatar image.
+This endpoint does not require authentication and is intended to be used during the registration flow.
+The returned avatar URL can be included in the registration request.

 **Headers**:
 - `Content-Type`: `multipart/form-data`
-- Requires authentication cookie (HTTP-only)

 **Form Data**:
 - `file`: File - Image file to upload (JPG, PNG, etc.)